 Gotu Kola, scientifically known as Centella asiatica, is a member of the parsley family and is an important herb in Ayurvedic medicine.

-It is native to India, Japan, China, Indonesia, South Africa, Sri Lanka, and the South Pacific and boasts thousands of years of use in some of these countries.1 It has been traditionally used to support mental clarity, skin conditions, and more.*1
+Native to India, Japan, China, Indonesia, South Africa, Sri Lanka, and the South Pacific, it boasts thousands of years of use in some countries and supports mental clarity, skin conditions, and more.*REF#1189

-Today, in addition to being regarded as a rejuvenative nervine for supporting a balanced nervous system, Gotu Kola is also used for skin, hair, and nail health.*
+Today, besides being regarded as a rejuvenating nervine for supporting a balanced nervous system, Gotu Kola is also used for skin, hair, and nail health.*

-This tiny but mighty herb helps support connective tissue, which in turn supports healthy keratinization of the skin, the integrity of skin tissue, blood vessel strength and integrity, and healthy blood circulation.*
+This tiny but mighty herb helps support connective tissue, healthy skin keratinization, skin tissue integrity, blood vessel strength and integrity, and healthy blood circulation.*

-While Nettle originated from Europe and Asia, you may come across this prickly plant in the woods since it now grows all over the world.2 You can recognize Nettle by its heart-shaped leaves that taper at the ends and yellow or pink flowers.REF#1190
+While Nettle is a perennial originating from Europe and Asia, you may come across this prickly plant in northern Africa or North America's woods since it grows worldwide.REF#1190 You can recognize Nettle by its heart-shaped leaves that taper at the ends and yellow or pink flowers.REF#1190

-Nettle, or Urtica dioica, has little hairs on its leaves and stems, which can leave you with a stinging sensation or rash if you rub against them.
-However, this plant loses its sting when it’s cooked and has a high nutritional content.
+Stinging Nettle, or Urtica dioica, has little hairs on its leaves and stems, leaving you with a stinging sensation or rash if you rub against them.
+However, this plant loses its sting when cooked and has a high nutritional content.

-Horsetail, scientifically known as Equisetum arvense, goes by many other names, including Bottle-brush, Horse willow, Paddock-pipes, Pewterwort, Scouring rush, Shave grass, and Toadpipe.3
+Horsetail, scientifically known as Equisetum arvense, goes by many other names, including Bottle-brush, Horse willow, Paddock-pipes, Pewterwort, Scouring rush, Shave grass, and Toadpipe.REF#1191

 It gets some of these names from its scratchy stems and bottle-like shape.

 Horsetail is a non-flowering perennial that is closely related to the fern.
-You can find it growing in Europe, Asia, the Middle East, and North America.3 Traditionally, this unique plant has been used for urinary tract support, among other uses.*4
+It grows in Europe, Asia, the Middle East, and North America.REF#1191 Traditional medicine uses this unique plant for urinary tract support, among other uses.*REF#1192

-Burdock, or Arctium lappa, is a common plant that grows in China, Europe, Britain, North America, and other locations.
-The delicious root is used for both culinary purposes and in herbal tonics.
+Used for culinary purposes and in herbal tonics, Burdock, or Arctium lappa, is a delicious root grown in China, Europe, Britain, North America, and other locations.

-As a culinary herb, Burdock is eaten as a vegetable and has prebiotic properties as well as antioxidant activity.*5 As a botanical herb, Burdock has been traditionally used to support skin health, liver health, and healthy digestion.*
+As a culinary herb, Burdock is eaten as a vegetable and has prebiotic properties and antioxidant activity.* As a botanical herb, Burdock has been traditionally used to support skin health, liver health, and healthy digestion.*

 It is not one single herb but instead a combination of the dried powder of three different fruits: Amla (Phyllanthus emblica), Harada (Terminalia chebula), and Bihara (Terminalia bellirica).

 What do these three herbs offer?
-Amla has a high content of vitamin C (20 times that of an orange!), which is beneficial for hair health and growth.* Bihara is astringent, tonic, digestive, and anti-spasmodic.* And, finally, Harada is a bitter and encourages peristalsis and good digestion.*
+Amla has a high content of vitamin C (20 times that of an orange!), which is beneficial for hair health and growth.* Bihara is astringent, tonic, digestive, and anti-spasmodic (relieves or prevents muscle spasms or cramps).* And, finally, Harada is a bitter and encourages peristalsis and good digestion.*

-Some research on Triphala has found it to be useful for its ability to maintain vibrant skin, as well as to support digestion and much more.*6
+Some research on Triphala has found it to be useful for its ability to maintain vibrant skin, as well as to support digestion and much more.*REF#1194